 Military Spouse Income: The Military Spouses Residency Relief Act of 2009 amended the Servicemembers Civil Relief Act to provide that a servicemember’s spouse shall neither lose nor acquire a residence or domicile in a state when the spouse is present in the state solely to be with the servicemember in compliance with the servicemember’s military orders if the residence or domicile is the same for both the servicemember and the spouse.
 Therefore, effective for tax years beginning in 2009, the income earned for services performed in North Carolina by a spouse of a servicemember who is domiciled in a state other than North Carolina is not subject to North Carolina income tax if (1) the servicemember is present in North Carolina solely in compliance with military orders; (2) the spouse is in North Carolina solely to be with the servicemember; and (3) the spouse is domiciled in the same state as the servicemember.
 All three conditions must be met to qualify for exemption.

 If you are the spouse of a servicemember who is legal resident of North Carolina, the Revenue Department does not assume that you are a North Carolina resident because of marriage.
 Your residency is based on your individual circumstances.
 If you filed a joint federal return and one of you was a nonresident of North Carolina who had no North Carolina taxable income, you may file a joint State return.
+Once you file a joint return, you cannot choose to file separate returns for that year after the due date of the return.
 However, you still have the option of filing your State return as married filing separately.
 If you choose to file a separate North Carolina return, you must complete either a federal return as married filing separately reporting only your income, deductions, and exemptions, or a schedule showing the computation of your separate income, deductions, and exemptions and attach it to your North Carolina return.
 You must also include a copy of your joint federal return unless your federal return reflects a North Carolina address.

 To order the forms you will need to file your return, you may call toll-free at 1-877-252-3052 or go to our Order Forms page.